 When is a good time for the Spray Park Hike?

-The Spray Park trailhead is only accessible when the road to Mowich Lake is open, which is usually early July through early October.
+The Spray Park trailhead is only accessible when the road to Mowich Lake is open, which is usually early July through mid October.

 Spray Park has snow well into July and can start having snow again anytime in September.